HalangoM/stock-analysis/README.md

     The disadvantages would be the errors yo may come across.
 When changing or adding coding, things can get disorganized.
 I found that even though the coding was correct, the program did not want to run. when I just started from scratch again and put in the same info I did before, it run fine.

-###How do these Pros and Cons appy when refactoring
+###How do the Pros and Cons apply when refactoring
 ***